 - Let the cake cool at least 30 minutes in the loaf pan before turning it onto a wire cooling rack to cool completely.
 Let the pound cake cool completely before pouring on the glaze.
 Otherwise, the glaze will melt off.

-- Pound cake can be stored, tightly wrapped, at room temperature.
+- Pound cake can be stored, tightly wrapped, at room temperature for up to 5 days.
 You can also freeze this pound cake for up to 2 months.
 Take it out the day before to let it thaw.

 - Want variation?
 Make my Lemon Poppy Seed Pound Cake by swapping out the orange juice/zest with lemon.
 Omit the cranberries and add 1 1/2 tbsp of poppy seeds to the dry ingredients.